NeuroML/Documentation/source/Userdocs/IzhikevichNetworkExample.md

 ----
 ```

-Next, we create projections between the two populations based on some probability of connection.
+Next, we create {ref}`projections <schema:projection>` between the two populations based on some probability of connection.
 To do this, we iterate over each post-synaptic neuron for each pre-synaptic neuron and draw a random number between 0 and 1.
 If the drawn number is less than the required probability of connection, the connection is created.

-While we are iterating over all our pre-synaptic cells here, we also add external inputs to them.
+While we are iterating over all our pre-synaptic cells here, we also add external inputs to them using {ref}`ExplicitInputs <schema:explicitinput>`
-(This could have been done in a different loop, but it is convenient to also do this here.)
+(this could have been done in a different loop, but it is convenient to also do this here).
 ```{literalinclude} ./NML2_examples/izhikevich-network.py
 ----
 language: python